 The findings of our studies, therefore, allow us to rule out the use of this drug in patients with COVID-19 and should condition the discontinuation of many studies currently underway around the world and the search for other therapies that may be effective.

-Parallel to the development of the clinical trial with OHCQ and thanks to the help represented by the #YoMeCorono project, intensive work has been carried out to identify other compounds active against the virus "in vitro".
+Parallel to the development of the clinical trial with OHCQ and thanks to the help represented by the #YoMeCorono project, we have been working intensively to identify other compounds active against the virus "in vitro".
 The objective is clear: to find increasingly effective, safe and economical treatments.
-Always in the context of "Test & Treat", the trials are carried out with a small number of patients to be able to carry out several at the same time and to test several strategies at the same time.
+Always in the “Test & Treat” context, the trials are carried out with a small number of patients in order to be able to carry out several at the same time and test several strategies at the same time.

 Thanks to #YoMeCorono we have been able to advance rapidly in many complementary lines of basic research against COVID-19.